jonathanrjpereira/Ngram-Analytica/README.md

 ## Contributing
 Are you a programmer, engineer, first-time-contributor or hobbyist who has a great idea for a new feature in Ngram Analytica?
 Maybe you have a good idea for a bug fix?
 Feel free to grab the code and tinker with it.
 Don't forget to smash those Star & Pull Request buttons.
 [Contributor List](https://github.com/jonathanrjpereira/Ngram-Analytica/graphs/contributors)

+## Note
+We are not affiliated with Google Ngram.
+This repository was created as a proof of concept & is not meant for large-scale use.
+Web-Scraping is a temporary solution to gathering such data.
+Please be mindful & limit the number of requests made to the website using such a method.
+If your requirement involves performing a large scale analysis on the underlying data, you might prefer to download a portion of the corpora yourself.
+Or all of it, if you have the bandwidth and space.
+You can find more information & datasets [Here.](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html)